itf/led-curtain-2/README.md

 https://github.com/itf/rpi_ws281x.
 You will need to install, swig and python-dev to compile it.

+Also, remember to run piUdpBuffer.sh, to remove lag caused by the UDP buffer
 ##Cli pattern programming language

 The Command Line interface has its own programming language to combine patterns.